 Green Zone Event: Not Without Us! – Pathways to a Gender Just Transition

-UNRISD is proud to be again contributing its ideas to the UN's most important forum for follow-up on the historical 2015 Paris Climate Agreement.
+UNRISD is proud to be again contributing its ideas to the UN's most important forum for follow-up on the historic 2015 Paris Climate Agreement.
 This year it takes the shape of an innovative Green Zone event co-hosted with the Rosa-Luxembourg-Stiftung and featuring short film clips of local stories from different regions to complement and enhance the analysis of case studies from Latin and Northern America, Africa and Asia.

 - Ndivile Mokoena, Gender CC Southern Africa